Modeling Task Effects in Human Reading with Neural Network-based Attention: Experiment 1

 \subsubsection{Tradeoff between Accuracy and Economy}

-Table~\ref{tab:stat} shows descriptive statistics for key eye-tracking measures: first fixation duration, first pass time, and total time.
-The table also reports the fixation rate, i.e., the proportion of words that were fixated rather than skipped.
+Table~\ref{tab:stat} shows descriptive statistics for the reading time measures first fixation duration, first pass time, and total time.
+We also report fixation rate, i.e., the proportion of words that were fixated rather than skipped.

-While the fixation rate was 0.50 in the No Preview condition, it dropped to 0.34 in the preview condition.
-Similarly, all reading time measures were substantially lower in the Preview condition: we observe a 27~ms reduction in first fixation duration, and reductions of 50~ms and 75~ms in first pass duration and total time, respectively.
+While the fixation rate was 0.52 in the No Preview condition, it dropped to 0.32 in the preview condition.
+Similarly, all reading time measures were substantially lower in the Preview condition: we observe a 20~ms reduction in first fixation duration, and reductions of 44~ms and 55~ms in first pass duration and total time, respectively.
 (We statistically analyze these differences using mixed effects models below.)
+Note also that fixation rate was substantially lower than in the Dundee corpus.

 It is possible this result is simply due to the participants in the Preview condition being strategic: once they have found the answer in the text, they only read the rest of the text superficially, or even skip it completely.
-This would result in reduced overall reading times and fixation rates when averaging across the text as a whole.
-The right half of Table~\ref{tab:stat} presents reading times and fixation rates for the Preview condition separately for the words in the text that occur before and after the answer.
+This would result in reduced overall reading time and fixation rate when averaging across the text as a whole.
+The right half of Table~\ref{tab:stat} presents reading time and fixation rate for the Preview condition separately for the words in the text that occur before and after the answer.
 The measures in both cases are indistinguishable (except for a small reduction in total time).
 This is evidence that participants read all of the text in the same way, and do not adopt a special strategy once they have found the answer.

-Turning now to question answering accuracy, we found an accuracy of 70\% in the No Preview condition rising to 89\% in the Preview condition.
-This difference was significant ($\beta = 2.19$, $\mathit{SE} = 0.69$, $p = 0.0017$) in a logistic mixed effects model with text and participant as random effects and condition as fixed effect, and the appropriate random intercepts and slopes.
+Turning now to question answering accuracy, we found an accuracy of 70\% in the No Preview condition, rising to 89\% in the Preview condition.
+This difference was significant ($\beta = 2.05$, $\mathit{SE} = 0.69$, $p = 0.0027$) in a logistic mixed effects model with text and participant as random effects and condition as fixed effect, and the appropriate random intercepts and slopes (i.e., a by-text slope for condition).
+The question accuracies show that participants were reading the texts attentively, performing substantially above chance (25\% accuracy) in both conditions, despite the low fixations rate observed in this experiment.